csugda/vega/README.md

 Project Vega -- Home Repository.

-Project Vega is a game cereated by the CSU Game Developers Association, Fall 2017
+Project Vega is a game created by the CSU Game Developers Association, Fall 2017

 This project requires Unity 2017.1.1f1